Walker's Creek & Beamer Creek Floodplain Mapping

 We appreciate all the important feedback our team has received.
 If you need further clarification or your comment included a question, please contact Steve Miller, Senior Manager of Water Resources, directly at smiller@npca.ca.

-Erika Navarro about 4 years ago
+Erika Navarro almost 5 years ago

 Does your mapping identify street storm gutters feeding these two creeks ? do you have mapping of the City Storm Drainage that feeds these two creeks so residents can see how the area surface run off contributes to the creeks ?
 Parking lot and street drainage are hard surface run off areas that feed storm water to the creeks very quickly and create a storm surge, especially shopping plaza and strip mall parking lots.
 It is hard to imagine increases since 1989 have not significantly increased to storm surge and flood plain, let alone the increase in storm intensity.

-Bruce Timms about 4 years ago
+Bruce Timms almost 5 years ago

 Our property backs onto Walkers Creek between Lakeshore and Cindy at your marker 82.45 where we have lived for the last 20 years.
 At least once a year the lower portion of the. yard floods with approx 600mm of rainwater during a heavy downpour .
 Due to the ever increasing natural debris in the aging wooded area behind our yard the water cannot flow out to the Creek effectively which then turns it into a swamp.
 An ideal breeding location for our mosquito population.